Peterloo is for life, not just 16 August.

-16th August 1819: troops charge 70,000 Mancunians at a rally on a public holiday called to lower the price of bread and demand the vote.
-More than a dozen are killed and hundreds injured.
+The Peterloo Massacre of 16 August 1819 is the most dramatic incident in English political history.
+Sabre-wielding troops charged 60,000 Mancunians at a rally called to lower the price of bread and demand the vote.
+More than a dozen people died and some 650 were injured.

 The first few decades of the 19th century, enshrined in public imagination as the elegant age of the Regency, were a time of severe political repression in England.
 The Tory government, led by Lord Liverpool, feared that the kind of revolutionary activity recently witnessed in France would break out in England – probably in Manchester, where social conditions were so desperate – and chose decided to stamp out all dissent and free speech.

 The government was at war with France, which saw Wellington triumph over Napoleon’s forces at Waterloo in 1815.

 But as Paul Foot once wrote, the British government was also waging war against its own people.